AndreaViolaCaroline/1dv610-assignment-L1/DEVELOPER.md

 ### TODO

-New algorithms could be added in each unit file.
-Remember to add it in the respective converter files switch statement as well as in the respective error handlers isvalidUnit() method.
+New algorithms could be added in each unit file for the library to cover more conversions.
+Remember to add it in the respective converter files switch statement as well as in the respective error handlers isvalidUnit() methods (there are several kinds at the moment).